liborty/TokenCrypt/README.md

 Manual alternatives:

 `sudo ./uninstall`
-will delete any previously installed programs and scripts and touch the local sources for recompilation.
+will delete previously installed programs and scripts and touch the local sources for recompilation (fresh start).

+`make`
 `make CC=clang`
+Will compile and install everything into `/usr/local/bin`.
+It may ask for su priviledges for the integrated installation step.
+Plain `make` command will use the default compiler.
+Under Linux it is usually `gcc`.
+A good reason to perform local compilation is if you suspect that the github binaries may have been compromised or you have some diferent machine architecture.
+This step should be repeated whenever some programs and scripts have changed, such as after a fresh `git pull`.
+It will only install the programs that have actually changed.

+`sudo ./install`
-or if clang compiler is not installed, just plain `make` command will use the default compiler.
-Under Linux it is usually gcc.
-When using a typical Linux, this local compilation may be skipped.
-Then the executables `symcrypt`, `hexcheck` and `hexify` that are included in this repository can be installed instead.
+When using a typical Linux, the local compilation may even be skipped.
+Then the executables `symcrypt`, `hexcheck` and `hexify` that are included in the repository will be installed instead.
 They are compiled from `C` sources and tested automatically at github.com.
-Although, a good reason to perform local compilation is if you suspect that the github binaries may have been compromised or you have some diferent machine architecture.

-`sudo ./install`
-Local installation should be repeated whenever the programs and scripts have changed, such as after successful `git pull`.
-Whether the executables were created by local compilation or just pulled from the repository, the installation just copies them for system-wide use into /usr/local/bin.
-Alternatively, they can be copied manually to any other `bin` directories that are included in the path.
+ Whether the executables were created by local compilation or just pulled from the repository, this installation script just copies them all for system-wide use into `/usr/local/bin`.
+Alternatively, they can be copied manually to any other `bin` directories included in the search path.
 This does not require `sudo` privileges, e.g.:
 `cp symcrypt hexcheck hexify ncrpt dcrpt keygen crptest ~/bin`

 ## Dependencies